udexon/Phoshell/README.md

   - How many people?
 How long will it take to start contributing to Jitsi-Meet or similar projects?

 Consider N the number of programmers who have one hour free time every day.
 They could have write something to create AR Conferencing app.
 But due to time required to learn entry level knowledge (TELK), this number is greatly reduced.
 If we reduce TELK, then N increases.

-In the least Phoshell improve documentation and reduce TELK.

-- Phoshell is source compatible with the host Programming Language and framework.

-Give examples and explain.
-Examples show:
-- Python turtle graphics
-- ChatMessage addition
-- TFJS

 ====